Evidence for Nonlinear Gluon Effects in QCD and their $A$ Dependence at STAR

-In Fig.~\ref{fig:sum_pAlpAu}, the back-to-back di-$\pi^0$ correlations measured in $p+$Al are compared with those in $p+$Au collisions for different E.A. bins.
-The results are obtained for low di-$\pi^0$ $p_{T}$ ($p^{\mathrm{trig}}_{T}$ = 1.5$-$2 GeV/$c$ and $p^{\mathrm{asso}}_{T}$ = 1$-$1.5 GeV/$c$) because of the limited statistics of the $p+$Al data.
-The tendency of enhanced suppression in high activity events is observed in $p+$Al data.
-The suppression for the highest E.A. compared to the lowest E.A. in $p+$Al and $p+$Au collisions has a significance of 2.0 and 3.1, respectively.
-Less suppression is found in $p+$Al compared to $p+$Au collisions, which is consistent with the results from $p+$Al and $p+$Au data at low $p_{T}$ in the upper panel of Fig.~\ref{fig:A_corr}.

 The STAR experiment performed a unique measurement of the $A$-dependence in back-to-back di-$\pi^0$ correlations at forward pseudorapidities.
 The relative area in $p+$Au and $p+$Al with respect to $p$+$p$ collisions is shown in Fig.~\ref{fig:Adep} as a function of $A^{1/3}$; the systematic uncertainty is around 3\% at $p^{\mathrm{trig}}_{T}$ = 1.5$-$2 GeV/$c$ and $p^{\mathrm{asso}}_{T}$ = 1$-$1.5 GeV/$c$.
+Nonlinear effects are found largest in the lowest $p_{T}$ range and no strong $p_{T}^{\mathrm{trig}}$ dependence is observed.
 The ratio for $A = 1$ has no uncertainty since the numerator and denominator are fully correlated.
 A specific $p_{T}$ range probes the suppression in $p+$Au and $p+$Al collisions in the same $x$-$Q^{2}$ phase space.
 Therefore, the suppression is dominantly influenced by $A$ according to the GBW model \cite{GolecBiernat:1998js}.
 A linear dependence of the suppression as a function of $A^{1/3}$ is observed within the uncertainties in Fig.~\ref{fig:Adep}, the slope ($P$) is found to be $-0.09$ $\pm$ $0.01$.